Pine Valley Mountain Wilderness, sign, May 2026

 Post

-(For above slider, click photo & caption will appear below) In late August 2025, we visited the Wind River Range (Bridger & Popo Agie wilderness) in western Wyoming to see an area we backpacked in the 1980s, hike part of … Read More
+(Click slider photo to see caption) In late August 2025, we visited the Wind River Range (Bridger & Popo Agie wilderness) in western Wyoming to see an area we backpacked in the 1980s, hike part of the Continental Divide Trail, … Read More

 Bridger Wilderness, sign, August, 2025